-The question of a distinct legal personality is what primarily separates the branch from subsidiary (the subsidiary being a separate legal entity).
+The question of a distinct legal personality is what primarily separates the branch from the subsidiary (the subsidiary being a separate legal entity).
 With the subsidiary, it is a matter of economic control, as more than 50% of the capital is held by the parent company.

-According to the strategic presence of the decision-making centre of the foreign company and the nature of your company’s activity abroad, the registration of a branch in France can be a good means of breaching the French economy and, by extension, the rest of the European market!
+According to the strategic presence of the decision-making center of the foreign company and the nature of your company's activity abroad, the registration of a branch in France can be a good means of breaching the French economy and, by extension, the rest of the European market!
 It is therefore a way of stimulating and developing your business by creating a stable presence in another country, without the complexities of a more formal, permanent move.
 With your branch in France, your distribution network will be significantly improved: it will now be possible to reach clients far away from your headquarters, with little to no effort!

 The branch manager usually enjoys a certain level of independence, despite being an employee of the parent company: in most cases, the manager is an expatriate and is subject to the employment law provisions of the parent company's country.
 According to its needs, the agency can hire employees, who will be subject to French law (i.e. the country where the branch is located).

 The formalities relating to the establishment of a branch a less complicated and long than for the incorporation of a standard company.
 However, the requirements are more burdensome when compared to the declaration of the representative office.